-There is no shortage of lenders who would be more than happy to offer you a loan.
+There is no shortage of lenders who would be more than happy to offer you a cheap loan.
 Provided, of course, that you have met their legibility requirements.
 There are so many of them around these days that choosing where to go to secure a good loan can get confusing sometimes.
 Here are tips on how to locate the best lender with the best possible loan offer.

 It helps to look around and get to know the APRs that lenders are offering.
-The Annual Percentage Rate tells you of the true costs involved when taking out a loan including the interest rates, the loan terms, other loan fees and charges and even the due date for repayments every month.
+The Annual Percentage Rate tells you of the true costs involved when taking out a car loan including the interest rates, the loan terms, other loan fees and charges and even the due date for repayments every month.
 Just remember that advertised APRs may not usually be the one offered to you.
 Depending on your credit score and other circumstances, the actual loan APR may be higher or lower.

 Know your eligibility first

-You wouldn’t want to just go ahead and start sending in one loan application after another.
+You wouldn’t want to just go ahead and start sending in one best loan application after another.
 Loan applications are notorious for having a negative effect on your credit score due to the hard checks that lenders perform.
-This can even lower your chances to get approved for a loan as a result.
+This can even lower your chances to get approved for a best rate loan as a result.
 When lenders see that you have been applying for so many loans in such a short period, they would likely think that you are in desperate need of cash or that you’re trying to borrow money you can’t afford to pay.
 So, before sending out a loan application, find out if you qualify first.